leaysgur/cfw-bindings-wrangler-bridge/README.md

 # cfw-bindings-wrangler-bridge

-This module makes it possible to interact with **remote** Cloudflare Workers bindings(like KV, D1, etc...) **from anywhere** you want.
+This bridge makes it possible to interact with **remote** Cloudflare Workers bindings(like KV, D1, etc...) **from anywhere** you want.

 ## ✋ Before proceeding

-If your purpose is to mock bindings only for local development and no initial data is needed(or can be easily prepared), this library may not be needed.
+If your purpose is to mock bindings only for local development and no initial data is needed(or can be easily prepared), this may not be needed.

 For this case, we recommend using [`miniflare@3`](https://github.com/cloudflare/workers-sdk/tree/main/packages/miniflare#class-miniflare) API.
 It is the official, most reliable implementation and well supported.